 In an effort to provide some baselines for our fitness levels here in Omaha, fitness tests are offered monthly for interested PAX members.
 The test is modeled after the new Army Combat Fitness Test with some modifications.
-We will aim to hold the test on the third Tuesday and Saturday of each month at rotating AOs.
+We will aim to hold the test on a weekday and Saturday in the third week of each month at rotating AOs.

 The test is offered monthly to help reduce the FOMO that may be experienced if it were offered less frequently.
 It is offered on a weekday and a Saturday every month to help accommodate schedules.
 It is offered at different locations to help accommodate commute times and to be accessible to all of our PAX.

 PATCHES: The APEX offers up an opportunity to earn patches showing your progress in your pursuit of hitting your fitness goals.
 The APEX patch is earned after attending four (4) APEX tests.
 After receiving the APEX patch, in the following APEX tests, if you beat two (2) of your personal records (PRs), you will earn the “Beast” patch.
 After earning the “Beast” patch, if you beat another two (2) PRs, you will earn the “Conquerer” patch.

 Third-F: The APEX also has a 3rd F component where we help give back to the communities that make this test possible.
 We conduct our test at various locations throughout the metro area, and we want to help improve those locations where we can.
 In partnership with the Cities of Omaha and Papillion, the APEX is raising funds to help pay for park and/or trail improvements.
 We are also working towards projects in the parks and on the trails that F3 Omaha PAX can also donate their time to help with park and trail improvements.
 If you’d like to help contribute to this fund or donate your time, you can reach out to the APEX site-Q, Hard Hat, for more details.